OpenNebula/docs/source/administration/storage/gluster_ds.rst

 Datastore Mount
 ---------------

 The GlusterFS volume must be mounted in all the virtualization nodes and the head node using fuse mount.
 This mount will be used to manage images and VM related files (images and checkpoints).
-The mounted filesystem must be able to be written by ``oneadmin`` user and be accessible by both system and image datastore.
-One possible way of configuring it is mounting in one of the datastore directories and creating a symlink to the other:
+The ``oneadmin`` account must have write permissions on the mounted filesystem and it must be accessible by both the system and image datastore.
+The recommended way of setting the mount points is to mount the gluster volume in a specific path and to symlink the datastore directories:

 .. code-block:: none